Toriki1111/Jar-Cornor-AI/README.md

+NOTE: IF YOU DONT HAVE UBUNTU PLEASE CHECK UBUNTU REPO
 # 🏨 Jar Cornor - AI Hotel Receptionist (Local AI)

 **Jar Cornor** is a specialized AI assistant designed to function as a virtual receptionist for **Bamboo Hotel**.
 This project runs **100% Locally** on personal hardware, ensuring absolute customer data privacy and lightning-fast response times.